jameshughes89/cs101/site/topics/sorting/sorting.rst

    :align: center
    :target: https://en.wikipedia.org/wiki/Bubble_sort

+* Bubble sort works a little differently than selection or insertion sort
+* The general idea is to perform multiple scans of the unsorted list comparing each adjacent pair of emements

+    * If the elements are out of order, swap them, otherwise, leave them alone
+    * Move to the next adjacent pair of elements
+    * Repeat

+* Consider the below unsorted list

+    :math:`3, 2, 1, 4`

+    * Three is greater than two, so they swap

+    :math:`2, 3, 1, 4`

+    * Three is greater than 1, so they swap

+    :math:`2, 1, 3, 4`

+    *  Three is less than four, so they do not swap

+    :math:`2, 1, 3, 4`

+* There are two important things to notice at the end of a pass

+    * A single pass is not enough to guarantee the list is sorted
+    * After the first pass, the largest element in the unsorted list will be in its correct location

+* The high-level algorithm is as follows

+    * Perform a scan on the unsorted list comparing each adjacent pair of elements

+        * If the elements are out of order, swap them
+        * Move to the next adjacent pair of elements
+        * Repeat

+    * Repeat the scan :math:`n` times, where :math:`n` is the number of elements in the list

+    * Start with the unsorted list and an empty list for the sorted elements
+    * For each element in the collection

+        * Remove the element from the unsorted list
+        * Perform a linear search on the sorted list to find the index where the new element should be inserted
+        * Insert the new element into the sorted list at the index where it belongs

 * Maybe you find Insertion sort or Selection sort ugly or offensive?
 * No problem.
 Remember: there are *many* algorithms to solve any one problem.
 * You give me a list called ``in_list``